odhran-kainos/blog/post/12 - Scala Scripting and the 15 Minute Blog Engine.md

 [Ammonite-REPL] has turned it into a pleasant interactive experience.

-This post will explore the new Scala Scripting functionality in the Ammonite project.
+This post will explore the new Scala Scripting functionality in the Ammonite project, and use it in the context of creating your own DIY blog engine in 15 minutes.
 We'll see how it compares to both the status-quo Scala programming experience, other scripting languages like Python or Bash, and what place it can find in your Scala programming toolbox.